-\textbf{[S5] to predict users' satisfaction:} chatbots should perceive both explicit and implicit feedback about users' (dis)satisfaction \cite{liao2018all}.
-To address this challenge, \cite{liao2018all} invited participants to send a ``\textit{\#fail}'' statement to express dissatisfaction.
+\textbf{[S5] to predict users' satisfaction:} chatbots should perceive both explicit and implicit feedback about users' (dis)satisfaction \citep{liao2018all}.
+To address this challenge, \citet{liao2018all} invited participants to send a ``\textit{\#fail}'' statement to express dissatisfaction.
 The results show that 42.4\% of the users did it at least once, and the number of complaints and flaming for the proposed chatbot was significantly lower than the baseline.
 However, the amount of implicit feedback was also significant, which advocates for predicting user's satisfaction from the conversation.
-The most powerful conversational acts to predict user satisfaction in that study was the agent ability-check types of questions, see discussion in \textit{Communicability} section) and the explicit feedback \textit{\#fail}, although closings and off-topic requests were also significant in predicting frustration.
-Although these results are promising, more investigation is needed to identify other potential predictors of users' satisfaction in real-time, in other to provide appropriate reaction.
+The most powerful conversational act that predicted user satisfaction in that study was the agent ability-check questions, see discussion in \textit{Communicability} section) and the explicit feedback \textit{\#fail}, although closings and off-topic requests were also significant in predicting frustration.
+Although these results are promising, more investigation is needed to identify other potential predictors of users' satisfaction in real-time, in order to provide appropriate reactions.

 \textit{Damage control} strategies have different levels of severity.
-Deciding what strategy is adequate to the intensity of the conflict is crucial \cite{wallis2005trouble}.
-The strategies can escalate in severity in case that the conflict is not solved.
-For example, \cite{silvervarg2013iterative} uses a sequence of clarification, suggesting a new topic, and asking a question about the new topic.
-In case of abuse, the chatbot calls for authority after two attempts of changing topics.
+Deciding what strategy is adequate to the intensity of the conflict is crucial \citep{wallis2005trouble}.
+The strategies can escalate in severity if the conflict is not solved.
+For example, \citet{silvervarg2013iterative} uses a sequence of clarification, suggesting a new topic, and asking a question about the new topic.
+In case of abuse, the chatbot refers to an authority after two attempts at changing the topic.